gpuwangge/VulkanPlatform/README.md

 Prepare:
 1. Install Vulkan
 1. Install CMake
-1. Setup GLFW (Or use SDL at your preference)
+1. Setup SDL or GLFW (Default is using SDL, can change the setting in application.h)
+(Refer https://github.com/gpuwangge/Wiki/blob/main/documents/SDL.md for SDL Installation)
 1. Setup GLM (Tested version 0.9.9.8)
 1. git clone this repo
 - [Optional] Download other thirdparty headers: stb_image.h and tiny_obj_loader.h (I already put both files in the "thirdparty" folder in this repo)